johannaengland/nav/doc/howto/commandline-utilities.rst

 Recipes
 ~~~~~~~

-Let's say you are interested in figuring which of your devices support the
+Let's say you are interested in figuring out which of your devices support the
 ``CISCO-VLAN-MEMBERSHIP-MIB::vmMembershipSummaryTable`` object.
 First, you need
 the full OID of this object, and then you can test it against all your devices
-thus (by also utiliziing the :command:`navdf` command mentioned above):
+thus (by also utilizing the :command:`navdf` command mentioned above):

 .. code-block:: console